 Overview | Geopolitics and the MENA region

-This opening discussion will ask how political developments are affecting strategic relationships and power balances within the MENA region.
+This opening discussion will explore how political developments are affecting strategic relations and power balances within the MENA region.

 Session One | Maintaining Stability and Managing Low Prices

-Attempts by OPEC and its allies to rebalance global oil markets and raise prices through supply cuts appear not to be having the desired effect.
-This session will focus on the dynamics of controlling supply during a time of continued low oil prices and geopolitical transition.
+Attempts by OPEC and its allies to rebalance global oil markets and raise prices through supply cuts appear to be having a mixed effect.
+This session will focus on contemporary political and market challenges of attempts to control supply and manage global oil prices.

-- Given the volume of Russian oil production and reserves, how important will coordination between OPEC and Russia be moving forward and what will this look like?
+- Given the volume of Russian oil production and reserves, how important will coordination between OPEC and Russia be moving forward?
+What will this look like?

 - Are international oil companies (IOCs) and national oil companies (NOCs) investing in spite of lower revenues?